TACO-RL: Task Aware Prompt Compression Optimization with Reinforcement Learning: Methodology

 \subsubsection{Summarization Tasks}

 For summarization, we utilize the BLEU \cite{papineni-etal-2002-bleu} score:

 As a precision-based verbatim similarity metric, BLEU effectively captures n-gram overlap between the summaries of the original and compressed contexts to promote content similarity, and minimizes introduction of inaccuracies and hallucinations.
+BLEU's inclusion of a penalty for extra tokens helps prevent gaming of the reward system \cite{skalse2022definingcharacterizingrewardhacking}, unlike recall-based metrics such as Rouge which could be exploited by simply generating longer outputs.
+This design choice results in more stable training through better-calibrated rewards.